 The Admission to Candidacy document serves as a formalized degree plan developed by a graduate student and his/her adviser.
 Together, the student and adviser plan and sign this document, which is filed with the Graduate Records Office.
-Due to the nature of the Program of Study as an outline for graduate students leading to a specified graduate degree, it should be referenced during each registration.
+Because the Program of Study is an outline for graduate students leading to a specified graduate degree, it should be referenced during each registration.
 If students select courses outside of this plan of study, without prior approval, the credits may not apply toward degree requirements, but will affect the student's grade point average.
+Students must be admitted to candidacy at least one semester prior to the anticipated semester of graduation.